themlstudent/100DaysofMachineLearning/Data standardization and Normalization/Readme.md

 However, at the end of the day, the choice of using normalization or standardization will depend on your problem and the machine learning algorithm you are using.
 There is no hard and fast rule to tell you when to normalize or standardize your data.
 You can always start by fitting your model to raw, normalized and standardized data and compare the performance for best results.

  It is a good practice to fit the scaler on the training data and then use it to transform the testing data.
 This would avoid any data leakage during the model testing process.
 Also, the scaling of target values is generally not required.

+## When Feature Scaling matters

 ![](ff.png)